-$$\frac{d}{\lambda} < \frac{1}{1 + \sin(\varphi{\text{max}})}$$ , where d is the element separation and φ{max} is the maximal steering angle (along one dimension).
+$$\frac{d}{\lambda} < \frac{1}{1 + \sin(\varphi{\text{max}})}, \text{ where d is the element separation and } \square{\text{max}} \text{ is the maximal steering angle (along one dimension)}.$$ If the spatial sampling criterion is not fulfilled folding effect will occur creating a grating lobe response.
+Therefore, the

 If the spatial sampling criterion is not fulfilled folding effect will occur creating a grating lobe response.
-Therefore, the element separation often is set close to 0.5λ for system using large steering angles.
+Therefore, the element separation often is set close to 0.500 for system using large steering angles.
 However, when the elements are close the interaction between them is more severe, which results in ripple in radiation pattern per element level.
 Therefore, the element beam-width will be different.
-The element directivity is dependent on the element aperture which is of course effected by the element spacing, i.e. a 0.7λ element cannot be spaced at 0.5λ .
-Hence the interaction between element radiation characteristics is a delicate challenge to resolve.
-Typical element separation is in the range of 0.5λ to 0.7λ .
+The element directivity is dependent on the element aperture which is of course effected by the element spacing, i.e. a 0.70 element cannot be spaced at 0.50.
+Hence the interaction between element separation and element radiation characteristics is a delicate challenge to resolve.
+Typical element separation is in the range of 0.50 to 0.70.
 The consequence of grating lobes is that energy will be spread in unintended direction, this may or may not be harmful for the system from an interference perspective.
 Nevertheless, the power in the intended direction drops because of large grating lobes.
 From a system design perspective, grating lobes, and the fact that the effective antenna area is reduced due to projection will reduce the directivity.
 This phenomenon is referred to as scan-loss.
 The scan-loss will impact EIRP in the intended direction.
 This effect needs considerations from a system perspective.